 Such had not gone unnoticed by God; as identified in the next verse: Therefore as the fire devours the stubble, and the flames consume the chaff so their root shall be as rottenness, because they have cast away the law of the Lord; and despised the word of the Holy One (Isaiah 5:24).
 (Comment)

-There is a laxity of identifying the truth in a culture that is abundantly supplied with many snake in the grass types; who are out for their own gain, power, and greed.
-Scripture tells of those who walk after the flesh in the lust of uncleanness:
+There is a laxity of identifying the truth in a culture that is abundantly supplied with many snake in the grass types; who are out for their own gain.
+Scripture tells the characteristics of such:

 They are presumptuous and self-willed.
 They speak evil of the things they understand not.
 They entice unstable souls.
 They speak words of emptiness, they allure through the lusts of the flesh.
 While they promise liberty, they themselves are the servants of corruption (2 Peter 2:10-19).

-Examples given In the snake in the grass definition were: Benedict Arnold and Judas, Jesus' disciple.
-They betrayed the trust given them and suffered in the end for their deceitful ways.
+Examples given In the snake in the grass definition: Benedict Arnold and Judas, Jesus' disciple; both having betrayed the trust given, suffering in the end for their deceitful ways.

-Unfortunately, many fall into the same category today, who abuse the position they have been placed in, failing to uphold the integrity of their office.
-There is a war of words being uttered; to deceive one into acceptance of ungodly ways, that would not benefit mankind rather bring reproach and possible judgment from on high.
+Unfortunately, many fall into the same category today, who abuse the position they have been placed in, with failure to uphold the integrity of their office.
+There is a war of words; to deceive one into acceptance of ungodly ways, that would not benefit mankind, rather bring reproach and possible judgment from on high.

-Scripture reveals that the serpent was more cunning than any beast in the field which the Lord God had made (Genesis 3:1).
-At this point the serpent had not yet come to the status of being a snake in the grass; except for his cunning or crafty manner.
+The serpent was more cunning than any beast in the field which the Lord God had made (Genesis 3:1).
+At this point the serpent had not yet come to the status of being a snake in the grass; until using his cunning or crafty manner.

 The serpent was used by Satan (Revelation 12:9) to cast doubt upon God's Word; to bring Eve to acceptance of partaking of the forbidden fruit.
 After the evil deed was accomplished, Scripture reveals that the Lord God said to the serpent: Because you have done this you are cursed above all cattle, and above every beast of the field; upon your belly shall you go, and dust shall you eat all the days of your life (Genesis 3:14).

-The serpent's mobilization was changed; figuratively speaking he was to eat dust which conveys the ideal of being cursed.
+The serpent's mobilization was changed; figuratively speaking, he was to eat dust which conveys the ideal of being cursed.
 He became a literal serpent in the grass; still having an appetite for victims of a different sort.
-The human snake in the grass today seeks after those who would attempt to offset their intended agenda.
+The human "snake in the grass" type today seeks after those who would attempt to offset their intended agenda.